redhat-openstack/website/source/rdo/faq.html.md

 ## What is RDO?

 RDO is two things.
-It's a freely-available, community-supported distribution of OpenStack that runs on Red Hat Enterprise Linux (RHEL) and its derivatives, such as CentOS.
-RDO also makes the latest OpenStack development release available for Fedora.
+It's a freely-available, community-supported distribution of OpenStack that runs on Red Hat Enterprise Linux (RHEL) and its derivatives, such as [CentOS Stream](CentOS).

 In addition to providing a set of software packages, RDO is also a community of users of cloud computing platform on Red Hat-based operating systems to get help and compare notes on running OpenStack.

 RDO aims to be the natural option for anyone that wants to run the most recently released version of OpenStack on supported systems.
-Whether you are interested in running OpenStack on RHEL in a production environment, or doing a proof of concept deployment on CentOS, RDO is for you.
+Whether you are interested in running OpenStack on RHEL in a production environment, or doing a proof of concept deployment on CentOS Stream, RDO is for you.

 ## What does RDO stand for?